 Two Airport Pet Relief Areas

-Calgary International Airport (YYC) Pet Relief Area
+Calgary International Airport (YYC)

-The entrance was a door, much like a human washroom.
-Hilariously enough, inside was like a human washroom but from Alice in Wonderland and designed for dogs and their people.
-It was complete with a human sink and mirror, but on the side, rather than a stall, there was a little fake grass area with a staged fake fire hydrant.
+The first pet relief area Miles and I checked out was in Calgary International Airport.
+Fresh off of our first flight, I asked the airport staff where the new pet relief area was, and they were very excited to tell me where to find it.
+The entrance was a door, just like a human washroom.
+Hilariously enough, our first pet relief area felt very “Alice in Wonderland!”
+It was just like a human washroom but designed for dogs and their people!
+It was complete with a human sink and mirror, and on the side, rather than a stall, there was a little fake grass area with a staged fake fire hydrant.
 I told Miles he could “go pee,” and he looked at me a few times for re-assuring confirmation that indeed, I really was telling him it was “ok” to pee indoors — fake heavily scented hydrant or not!
-When he was satisfied with my response, the scents on the hydrant convinced him, and he relieved himself.
+When he was satisfied with my response, the scents on the hydrant were enough to get him in the mood (boy dogs!), and he relieved himself.
 I then followed the instructions above the area and rinsed the hydrant off.
 Done!
 In and out in less than 5 minutes.

-Toronto Pearson International Airport (TTY) Pet Relief Area
+Toronto Pearson International Airport (TTY)

 Pet Relief Areas, in Conclusion

 Prior to this trip, it was my belief that all one would need to do prior to traveling was to look up whether or not an airport offers pet relief areas.
 However, I discovered that with pet relief areas, location is everything.
 You must research where the pet relief areas are: are they pre-security (outside of the airport where you enter or exit), or are they inside of the airport (where you will actually be waiting in-between flights)?